John Carter Cash

-John Carter Cash (born March 3, 1970) is an American country singer-songwriter and musician.
-He is the only child of Johnny Cash and June Carter Cash, and the grandson of Maybelle Carter.
+John Carter Cash (born March 3, 1970) is an American country singer-songwriter, musician and author.
+He is the only child of Johnny Cash and his second wife June Carter Cash.
+He is the grandson of Mother Maybelle Carter.

 Biography

+John has four older half-sisters from his father's first marriage to Vivian Cash (née Liberto).
+They are Rosanne, Kathy, Cindy, and Tara.

+He also has two older half-sisters from his mother's previous marriages, singers Carlene Carter and Rosie Nix.

-For several years after his birth, his father altered the conclusion of "A Boy Named Sue" to mention him by name; in 1972 his parents recorded the duet "I Got a Boy (And His Name is John)" about their son; and in 1975 a photograph of him with his father was on the sleeve of the album Look at Them Beans.
+For several years after John's birth, his father altered the conclusion of "A Boy Named Sue" to mention the boy by name.
+In 1972 his parents recorded the duet "I Got a Boy (And His Name is John)" about their son.
+In 1975 a photograph of him with his father was featured on the sleeve of the album Look at Them Beans.

-He worked as a music producer on his mother's albums Press On and Wildwood Flower, which won a Grammy Award for Best Traditional Folk album.
+Like many of his siblings, John Cash followed his parents into show business.
+He has worked as a singer-songwriter, musician, and producer.
+He was music producer on his mother's albums Press On and Wildwood Flower; the latter won a Grammy Award for Best Traditional Folk album.

-He was the associate Producer of his father's American III: Solitary Man and American IV: The Man Comes Around.
+He was the associate producer of his father's American III: Solitary Man and American IV: The Man Comes Around.
 In the early 1990s he toured with his father as a rhythm guitarist.

-He has produced recordings for many artists like: Sheryl Crow, Loretta Lynn, Willie Nelson, Elvis Costello, Kris Kristofferson, Emmylou Harris, and Vince Gill.
+He has also produced recordings for such artists as: Sheryl Crow, Loretta Lynn, Willie Nelson, Elvis Costello, Kris Kristofferson, Emmylou Harris, and Vince Gill.
 He owns and operates Cash Cabin Enterprises, LLC., a music production company in the Cash Cabin Studio.

+Marriage and family

 He married Ana Cristina Cash, a singer, in 2016 in Charleston, South Carolina.
 They have two children, Grace June and James Kristoffer.

-Cash has three older children, Joseph John, Anna Maybelle and Jack Ezra from two previous marriages.
+Cash also has three older children, Joseph John, Anna Maybelle and Jack Ezra, from two previous marriages that ended in divorce.